miladkmla5508/miladkmla5508/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=miladkmla5508&label=Profile%20views&color=0e75b6&style=flat" alt="miladkmla5508" /> </p>

-- 🔭 I’m currently working on **cutting-edge AI technologies (ML,DL, and RL), including insights from Graph Theory, SpatioTemporal Reasoning, Bayesian & Causal Inference, Evolutionary Intelligence, and Quantum Compuing to tackle real-world challenges across diverse fields like 💰Finance, 💊Medicine, and 🚍Transportation**
+- 🔭 I’m currently working on **cutting-edge AI technologies (ML,DL, and RL), including insights from Graph Theory, SpatioTemporal Reasoning, Bayesian & Causal Inference, Evolutionary Intelligence, and Quantum Compuing to tackle real-world challenges across diverse fields like 💰Finance, 💊Medicine, and 🚍Transportation.**

-- 🕵️‍♂️ I work with time-series data, including **EEG signals ⚡ to analyze investors’ Brain 🧠 Functionality in Decision-Making, Traffic Data 🚦 to assess Transportation and Logistics 🚍Capacity, Limit Order Books 📈, and Multi-Layer On-Chain metrics ⛓️ to track Whale 🐋 Wallet activity** in cryptocurrency market 🤑
+- 🕵️‍♂️ I work with time-series data, including **EEG signals ⚡ to analyze investors’ Brain 🧠 Functionality in Decision-Making, Traffic Data 🚦 to assess Transportation and Logistics 🚍Capacity, Limit Order Books 📈, and Multi-Layer On-Chain metrics ⛓️ to track Whale 🐋 Wallet activity** in cryptocurrency 🤑 market.

-- 💡 I’m deeply passionate about **Computer Vision field 🖼️ in Candlestick Pattern Recognition 📈** for Algorithmic Vision Trading in supporting investment decisions 💹
+- 💡 I’m deeply passionate about **Computer Vision field 🖼️ in Candlestick Pattern Recognition 📈** for Algorithmic Vision Trading in supporting investment decisions. 💹

 - 📚 Tracing back to my undergraduate experiences in optimization 🧮, I have also explored solutions for **Multi-Period, Multi-Objective, Robust, and Stochastic Portfolio Optimization 💹⚖️📊**.

-- 📝 I always write **high-quality articles 📄 in only Q1 journals 🥇 to share my practical experiences and turn theories into actionable insights 🧐**, rather than being just a blind     theoretical paper publisher 👀 or citation catcher 🤢
+- 📝 I always write **high-quality articles 📄 in only Q1 journals 🥇 to share my practical experiences and turn theories into actionable insights 🧐**, rather than being just a blind     theoretical paper publisher 👀 or citation catcher 🤢.

-- 👨‍💻 All of my projects will be available soon at [https://github.com/miladkmla5508](https://github.com/miladkmla5508) subject to conflict-of-interest and confidentiality considerations
+- 👨‍💻 All of my projects will be available soon at **[https://github.com/miladkmla5508](https://github.com/miladkmla5508)** subject to conflict-of-interest and confidentiality considerations.

 - 📫 If you have experience with APIs **(Flask 🐍, FastAPI ⚡, Django REST 🌐)** and deep experience in the aforementioned topics 💵🏦💲, feel free to reach me at ✉️ miladkmla1376@gmail.com to collaborate and boost applications!!! 🚀